Sophaos/appointment-scheduler-dexiejs/README.md

   <img src="https://github.com/Sophaos/appointment-scheduler/assets/54873061/d105e700-fd4d-490f-b6ba-5d601d1ef985" width="45%">
 </p>

 ## Motivation

-I was motivated to practice React with TypeScript for the front end and to learn NestJS for the back end.
+I was motivated to practice React with TypeScript for the front end and to learn Dexie.js and Zustand.
 The goal was to create an application similar to [Fresha](https://www.fresha.com/) with some of its features.

 ## Features